projectcalico/calico/docs/source/calico-neutron-api.rst

 Extended Attributes: Provider Networks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Provider networks are not used in Calico deployments.
-Setting provider network
+Neutron Provider networks are not used in Calico deployments.
+Setting provider
-extended attributes will have no effect.
-See :doc:`opens-external-conn` to
+network extended attributes will have no effect.
+See
-understand why provider networks are not needed.
+:doc:`opens-external-conn` to understand why Neutron provider networks are not
+needed.

 Subnets
 -------

-Subnets are child objects of Networks.
-In Neutron, a Subnet is a collection of
+Neutron subnets are child objects of Neutron networks.
+In Neutron, a subnet is
-IP addresses and other network configuration (e.g. DNS servers) that is
+a collection of IP addresses and other network configuration (e.g. DNS servers)
-associated with a single Neutron Network.
-A single Network may have multiple
+that is associated with a single Neutron network.
+A single Neutron network may
-Subnets associated with it.
-Each subnet represents either an IPv4 or IPv6 block
+have multiple Neutron subnets associated with it.
+Each Neutron subnet
+represents either an IPv4 or IPv6 block of addresses.
-of addresses.

-Best practices for configuring subnets in Calico deployments can be found in
+Best practices for configuring Neutron subnets in Calico deployments can be
-:ref:`opens-external-conn-setup`.
+found in :ref:`opens-external-conn-setup`.

-In Calico, these roles for the subnet are preserved in their entirety.
-All
+In Calico, these roles for the Neutron subnet are preserved in their entirety.
-properties associated with these subnets are preserved and remain meaningful
+All properties associated with these Neutron subnets are preserved and remain
-except for:
+meaningful except for:

 ``host_routes``
   These have no effect, as the compute nodes will route traffic immediately